zen-mod/ZEN/docs/user_guide/comments.md

 ### Editing

 The properties of comments can be changed by double clicking on the icon of the comment.
-This will open a menu which allows you to configure the comment's title, tooltip, and color.
+This will open a menu that allows you to configure the comment's title, tooltip, and color.

-Comments can be moved by left clicking an dragging on the icon.
+Comments can be moved by left clicking and dragging on the icon.
 Comments created in 3DEN cannot be moved.

 ### Deleting